themightychris/awesome-civic/README.md

 - [Open Procure](http://openprocure.us/) - Open Source list of Public Agencies Procurement Thresholds

 **[:arrow_up: back to top](#table-of-contents)**

+## Design

+- [Invision](http://www.invisionapp.com/) - Create interactive mockups/prototypes in the browser.
+One project is free.
+- [Balsamiq](https://balsamiq.com/) - Really easy to use mockup website/desktop app.
+Email Balsamiq for a [free "do-gooder" license](http://support.balsamiq.com/customer/portal/articles/105924#qualify).
+- [POP App](https://popapp.in/) - Draw your mockup on paper, then take photos with this app to make interactive.
+First two projects are free.

 ## Who to follow